litaio/lita/README.md

 * `doesnt_route` - An expectation that is the inverse of the one set by `routes`.
 Also aliased to `does_not_route`.
 * `doesnt_route_command` - An expectation that is the inverse of the one set by `routes_command`.
 Also aliased to `does_not_route_command`.

+**Note: These routing helpers bypass authorization for routes restricted to authorization groups.**

 To send a message to the robot, use `send_message` and `send_command`.
 Then set expectations about the contents of the `replies` array.

 ``` ruby